 Leslie studied clarinet at Adams State, the University of Massachusetts Amherst, and recently completed a Performance Certificate at the University of Denver.
 Influential teachers include Dr. Tracy Doyle, Claudia Weir, Michael Sussman, and Dr. Jeremy Reynolds.
 Leslie loves the color green, otters, Beethoven Symphony Number 7, Mozart operas, Blue Lake Fine Arts Camp, the smell of rosemary, and her rather aggressive, toothless cat.

-I enjoy watching my students succeed, whether it's doing well on an audition for school, making All State, or getting into college.
+I enjoy watching my students succeed, whether it's doing well on an audition for school, making All State, or just enjoying their insturment.
+Music isn't just for people who want to be professionals.
+It's for everyone.
+My goal is to make music lessons a fun and enjoyable part of your week.

 There are no reviews yet